Buttermilk in Coffee: Is it Worth It?

 It’s a healthy milk alternative

-Buttermilk is a healthy dairy product.
-It has 0.9 grams of fat, 4.8 grams of sugar, and 40 calories for every 100-gram serving.
-It’s also loaded with calcium and protein needed for bone and muscle formation and strength.
+Buttermilk is a nutritious choice with just 0.9 grams of fat, 4.8 grams of sugar, and 40 calories per 100 grams.
+It’s packed with calcium and protein, essential for strong bones and muscles.

 It has a long shelf life